tnichols217/notes/Chem 111/2 - Units.md

 There are three phases:

 1. Solid - Definite volume and shape
-2. Liquid - Definitel volume but not shape
+2. Liquid - Definite volume but not shape
-3. Gas
+3. Gas - No definite volume or shape